AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/workspace-folders/create-folders.md

 1. Enter a Name for the new folder.

-1. Select tags from the drop-down menu.
+1. Select tags from the drop-down menu or add net-new tags.

     ![](/help/analyze/analysis-workspace/build-workspace-project/assets/select-tags.png)